 Fire and water, which are described as both complementary and opposite, are often ‘paired’ as elements; as they are in the title of this blog.
 It is the nature of water to move downwards, to find the lowest point, and for fire to move upwards as the heated gas becomes less dense.
 Fire up Water down.
 For those interested in following these elemental explorations, the easiest way is to ‘follow’ my blog(s).
 In March 2014 when I started ‘Fire up Water down’ my goal was to compose one post a week on average.
 While that turned out to be a dream, I continue to share my elemental stories as often as I can.
 My ability to do so regularly has been tempered by my increasing focus on the elements in Japan, as described next.
 I will continue to write about the elements in other places however, when I am able.

 On May 1st 2016 I started a complementary blog titled ‘Elemental Japan‘.
 This is the elemental topic that I’m delving into in greater detail.
 The sister blog is an informal way of sharing my journey to gather research material for a book, or books, along the same theme.
 It draws principally on my experiences travelling in Japan, seen through the lens of the elements.
 As of November 2020, 36 posts have been written about this diverse, fascinating and complex subject.

 My name is Jann Williams, the creator of ‘Fire up Water down’.
-I am a writer, a photographer, and foremost an elemental ecologist, with a Doctorate of Philosophy in ecosystem dynamics.
-Currently I hold an Adjunct Professorship at the University of Western Australia in the ERIE Research Group, School of Biological Sciences.
-Professor Richard Hobbs, the leader of ERIE, and I have had a close association for over 20 years with a shared interest in ecosystem restoration and intervention in natural and modified habitats.
-Since 2014 I have been a member of Writers in Kyoto and edited and designed their third Anthology, published in June 2019.
+I am a writer, photographer, and foremost an elemental ecologist, with a Doctorate of Philosophy in ecosystem dynamics from the Australian National University.
+A Victorian by birth, my home is now in Tasmania, Australia.
+Between 2001 and 2021 I held the position of Adjunct Professor at Latrobe University, the University of Tasmania and the University of Western Australia respectively.
+Since 2014 I have been a member of Writers in Kyoto and co-edited and designed their third Anthology, published in June 2019.